BenSheridanEdwards/Click_Counter_React/README.md

 ## <a name="user-stories">User Stories</a>

 ```
-As a user, when I use Counter.
+As a user of Click Counter,
 I expect to see a counter display, telling me my current count.
 ```
 ```
-As a user, when I use Click Counter.
+As a user of Click Counter,
-When I click incredment, I expect to see the counter display value to increase by 1.
+when I click incredment,
+I expect to see the counter display value to increase by 1.
 ```
 ```
-As a user, when I use Click Counter.
+As a user of Click Counter,
-When I click decredment, I expect to see the counter display value to decrease by 1.
+when I click decredment,
+I expect to see the counter display value to decrease by 1.
 ```
 ```
-As a user, when I use Click Counter.
+As a user of Click Counter,
-When I click decredment when the counter equals 0, I expect to see an error and the counter not to be decremented.
+when the counter is 0 and I click decredment,
+I expect to see an error and the counter not to be decremented to -1.
 ```

 ## <a name="mockups">Mockups</a>